clarkngo/my-learning-notes/docs/wild-rift/champions/index.md

 - Overextend and zoning: place traps to zone out your enemy and allow mage support pokes to land easier.

 ## Vayne
+- Use ultimate to go invisible while tumbling

 ## Xayah
 - Poke: when you hit your feathers on an enemy, pull them right away.